top of page

 Owner of Premier Neurofeedback & Counseling Services, PLLC.

-I am an animal-assisted counselor and routinely bring my Great Pyrenees, Willow, to the clinic to work with individuals and families to achieve their goals.
+I am an animal-assisted counselor and (prior to her retirement) routinely brought my Great Pyrenees, Willow, to the clinic to work with individuals and families to achieve their goals.
+My book Hootie the Courthouse Dog just released on Amazon spotlighting on the work dogs are able to provide with specific training.
+See the resources tab for a link to purchase. ◡̈

 Along with counseling services, I provide CANS assessments, bariatric evaluation for surgery, pain evaluations for pain stimulator pump trials, and am available for speaking engagements.

-I am a speaker, Certified Enneagram Coach (please see link under resources), and adjunct professor, most recently teaching at Tarleton State University.
+I am a speaker on a variety of topics, Certified Enneagram Coach (please see link under resources), and an adjunct professor.
 My work is published with the American Institute for the Advancement of Forensic Studies (AIAFS).
-I currently serve as the President-Elect of the Board of Directors for the Advocacy Center of Waco, President-Elect for the Heart of Texas Counseling Association, and Past-President for the Texas Association for Play Therapy.
+I currently serve as the President of the Board of Directors for the Advocacy Center of Waco, President for the Heart of Texas Counseling Association, and a Past-President for the Texas Association for Play Therapy.
 I am a sustainer with the Junior League of Waco.
-Additionally, I serving a three-year term on the International Journal of Play Therapy® editorial board, the Association for Play Therapy Awards of Excellence Committee, and the Association for Play Therapy Conference Program Committee.
+Additionally, I am serving a three-year term on the International Journal of Play Therapy® editorial board, the Association for Play Therapy Awards of Excellence Committee, and the Association for Play Therapy Conference Program Committee.

-Philosophy of Care: I believe in finding the therapeutic approach that best meets the need of the individual client.
-I see my client as a whole person and utilize whichever modality provides the most cathartic response as a prescriptive therapist.
-I am grateful for the opportunity to spend time with each client and guide their story toward healing the mind, body, and spirit.
+I believe in finding the therapeutic approach that best meets the need of the individual client.
+I see my client as a whole person and utilize whichever modality provides the most cathartic response for the individual, as a prescriptive therapist.
+I have recently received training at Baylor University from Sharon Rollins and am able to use EMDR to promote working through traumatic memories.
+I am grateful for the opportunity to spend time with each client and walk alongside them as they process and heal their mind, body, and spirit.

 Clinton Dennard